MGuo-Lab/LCA/INSTALL.md

 # Notebooks

-In order that Jupyter notebooks can locate modules there should be junction called `mola` in the notebooks folder that points to `LCA\mola`.
+In order that Jupyter notebooks can locate modules there should be a junction called `mola` in the notebooks folder that points to `LCA\mola`.
 Make sure the existing `mola` directory in the notebooks directory is removed first.